amundsen-io/amundsen/docs/installation.md

    ```
 3. Enter the cloned directory and run:
     ```bash
+    # For Neo4j Backend
     $ docker-compose -f docker-amundsen.yml up

+    # For Atlas
+    $ docker-compose -f docker-amundsen-atlas.yml up
     ```
-4. Ingest dummy data into Neo4j by doing the following:
+4. Ingest dummy data into Neo4j by doing the following: _(Please skip if you are using Atlas backend)_

    * Change directory to the [amundsendatabuilder](https://github.com/lyft/amundsendatabuilder) submodule.
    * Run the following commands in the `amundsendatabuilder` upstream directory:
    ```bash